dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 algorithm invented in 1985 by Jewish genealogists Gary Mokotoff and Randy Daitch.
 It is a refinement of the Russell and American Soundex algorithms designed
 3 KB (340 words) - 00:06, 2 September 2016

-Heart failure (redirect from ESC algorithm) with NYHA Class IV.
-There are various algorithms for the diagnosis of heart failure.
-For example, the algorithm used by the Framingham Heart Study adds
-99 KB (11,097 words) - 18:35, 5 April 2019

 Seidel's algorithm
 Seidel's algorithm is an algorithm designed by Raimund Seidel in 1992 for the all-pairs-shortest-path problem for undirected, unweighted, connected graphs
 5 KB (759 words) - 21:21, 9 March 2018

-Dynamic problem (algorithms)
-dynamic algorithm.
-Many algorithmic problems stated in terms of fixed input data (called static problems in this context and solved by static algorithms) have
-3 KB (414 words) - 14:54, 11 September 2017

-IP routing (redirect from IP forwarding algorithm) forwarding algorithm is a specific implementation of routing for IP networks.
-In order to achieve a successful transfer of data, the algorithm uses a routing
-6 KB (932 words) - 13:08, 16 February 2019

-Hash function (redirect from Hash algorithm) potentially equal pieces, as above.
-The Rabin–Karp algorithm is a relatively fast string searching algorithm that works in O(n) time on average.
-It is based
-40 KB (5,654 words) - 02:33, 9 April 2019

 Gibbs algorithm
 In statistical mechanics, the Gibbs algorithm, introduced by J. Willard Gibbs in 1902, is a criterion for choosing a probability distribution for the
 2 KB (244 words) - 05:15, 30 April 2016

-Domain generation algorithm
-Domain generation algorithms (DGA) are algorithms seen in various families of malware that are used to periodically generate a large number of domain
-10 KB (1,098 words) - 20:57, 22 March 2019

 Fly algorithm
 The Fly Algorithm is a type of cooperative coevolution based on the Parisian approach.
 The Fly Algorithm has first been developed in 1999 in the scope